Steady meal routines Tiny-dog warning signs Safe treats and extras

 Be more cautious than casual advice suggests

-The legacy site raised two common owner questions: bones and human food.
+The original site raised two common owner questions: bones and human food.
 Those are still worth treating carefully.
 Rich leftovers, heavily seasoned foods, and random scraps can upset digestion fast.
 Bones, raw food, and chews can also create choking, dental, bacterial, or digestive risks depending on the item and the dog.

 If you offer any extra food, keep it plain, limited, supervised, and appropriate for a very small dog.
 When in doubt, skip it.
 A simple routine is usually the safer one.